FEZ-Finite-Element-Zurich/FEZ-Main-Info/README.md

 If you are interested in contributing workflows for any stage of the finite element modeling process (including creating initial 3D models), please contact me!

 The current plan is to create a website and then link workflows on this website.
-Workflows will be added on Github by contributors (as Markdown files or by uploading PDFs.)
+Workflows will be added on Github to this repository by contributors (as Markdown files or by uploading PDFs.)
+We are also considering creating a Github organisation rather than a single repository.

 Ideas for contributing via Github:
 If you want people to be able to make changes to your protocol, please upload as Markdown (.md) file.
 If not, please upload a PDF of your workflow.